 Your surgeon will decide whether preliminary examinations are necessary, such as blood tests, an electrocardiogram, or x-rays of the lungs.
 If this is the case, these tests should be performed several weeks before the surgery.
 It is best not to wear any makeup when you come in for your operation, and to tie your hair back if possible.

-Your operation will take place at London Centre for Aesthetic Surgery Gulf, and is generally performed under sedation (this is not a general anaesthetic).
+Your operation will take place at London Centre for Aesthetic Surgery Gulf, based in Dubai Healthcare City, and is generally performed under sedation (this is not a general anaesthetic).
 The procedure normally takes between 45 minutes and 1.5 hours, depending upon whether the upper or lower (or all four) lids are being operated on.
 If all four of your eyelids are to be operated on, the surgeon will normally start on the upper lids.